VS800624/devTinder_frontend/README.md

  - CORS - install cors in backend => add middleware to with configurations: origin, credentials: true
  - Whenever you are making API call so pass axios => { withCredentials: true}
  - Install react-redux + @reduxjs/toolkit => configureStore => Provider at app.js => createSlice => add reducer to store
+ - Add redux devtools in chrome
+ - Login and see if your data is coming properly in the store
+ - Navbar should update as soon as user logs in
+ - Refactor our code to add constants file
+ - You should not be able to access other routes without login
+ - If token is not present, redirect user to login page

  Body